CHaskin91/Movie-Night/README.md

 2. Open the main page (index.html) on your browser to view
 3. Use a text editor to view all coding.
 Visual Studio Code is recommended.

-## Animated Gifs/Pictures of App
-- Place various screens of your app here after they have been built

 ## Languages
 * HTML
 * CSS